 Aria nodded, her photographer’s eye already composing shots.
 “The community impact is incredible.
 These kids need this.”

 Then the conversation shifted.
-Brookshire mentioned the facility itself — how Showtime Athletics (the training center), STAR Physical Therapy (injury prevention and recovery), and Chadwick Sports Analytics (performance measurement) all shared walls in the same building complex.
-A complete ecosystem for athletic development, right here in Nashville.
+Bookshire mentioned the facility itself — how Showtime Athletics (the training center), STAR Physical Therapy (injury prevention and recovery), and Chadwick Sports Analytics (performance measurement) all shared walls in the same building complex.
+A complete ecosystem for athletic development, down in Franklin.

 “That’s remarkable infrastructure,” Aria observed.
-“And next weekend’s event is at Hillsboro High School, where my daughter’s in the AV program.”
+“And next weekend’s event is at Valleyboro High School, where my daughter’s in the AV program.”

 Byron’s eyes lit up.
 “The AV program?
 With that state-of-the-art recording studio?” — “The very one,” Aria confirmed.
-“Dawn Marek teaches there.
+“Fawn Warak teaches there.
 They’ve got professional-grade equipment — green screens, news sets, control rooms.
 Students produce weekly news broadcasts, music videos, everything.
 It’s a real studio with top equipment.”
 The pieces were beginning to align, though Aria didn’t see the pattern yet.

-Aria explained her photography background and her daughters’ connections to both Overton and Hillsboro.
+Aria explained her photography background and her daughters’ connections to both Underton and Valleyboro.
 Director Howard’s interest sharpened.
 “Professional documentation is something we desperately need.
 These kids are making history, and they deserve recognition.
 But we have to be careful — privacy concerns, parental permissions, FERPA compliance.
 It’s a minefield.”

 “What if,” Aria said slowly, the idea forming as she spoke, “what if high school AV students did the photography?
 They need portfolio pieces.
 Middle school athletes need professional recognition.
 The district needs quality content.
 And students would learn real-world media skills while staying within district control.”